kuhyeon11/kuhyeon11.github.io/_posts/2024-08-25-clip_board.md

 }
 ```
 The get_int function reads 20 bytes.
 If it contains a '\n' at the end, it changes it to a null byte. <br />
-After that, returns atoi of input. <br />
+After that, it returns the atoi value of the input. <br />
 <br />

 - get_input